-In the summer of 1987, Elizabeth was the only American flutist to play in the Schleswig-Holstein Musik Festival Orkester under Leonard Bernstein.
-Since arriving in Edmonton, Elizabeth Koch has been in demand as a soloist with the ESO, the Alberta Baroque Ensemble, Alberta College Percussion Ensemble, ECHO, and the Arden Ensemble.
-Elizabeth was a founding member of the woodwind trio Take 3 which was heard regularly on CBC Radio from 1992-1998.
-Along with Shelley Younge (recently retired Assistiant Principal Flute of the ESO), Elizabeth Faulkner, and Petar Dundjerski, she is a founding member of Edmonton's only professional flute quartet, The Top Notes.
-Formed in 2017, they have performed in Edmonton, St. Paul, St. Albert, and Calgary, as well as Camp Van Es for the Wye String Ensemble's Fall String Camp.
+She also really enjoys chamber music and, with Dennis Prime and Peter Douglas, was a founding member of the woodwind trio Take 3, which was heard regularly on CBC Radio from 1992-1998.
+Along with Shelley Younge (retired Assistant Principal Flute of the ESO), Elizabeth Faulkner, and Petar Dundjerski, she is a founding member of Edmonton's only professional flute quartet, The Top Notes.
+Formed in 2017, they have performed in Edmonton, St. Paul, St. Albert, and Calgary, as well as Camp Van Es for the Wye String Ensemble's 2019 Fall String Camp.